dgant/PurpleWave/readme.md

 ### An extensible AI player for *StarCraft: Brood War*

 ## About
-Since 2008, many *StarCraft* and AI enthusiasts have been writing bots to play *StarCraft* using BWAPI (Brood War API).

-PurpleWave is such a bot.
+PurpleWave is such a *StarCraft* AI written in Scala.
 It can play all races and a large variety of strategies.
-It's ranked as high as #8 on the [SSCAIT Ladder](https://sscaitournament.com/index.php?action=scores).
+It's been ranked as high as #8 on the [SSCAIT Ladder](https://sscaitournament.com/index.php?action=scores).

-Most popular Brood War bots are written in C++.
-PurpleWave is written in Scala.
-It provides a lower ceiling on performance than C++, but has helped me to iterate on new features very quickly.

 ## How to build PurpleWave
 What you'll need: